Marketing Division Faculty Profiles

 Anirudh teaches in Babson College's graduate program as well as custom executive-development offerings.
 In the graduate program, he offers electives on disruptive change and enterprise transformation; science, technology, and the enterprise; the marketing of high-technology products; and pricing in the information industries.
 As part of the Babson Executive Education faculty, Anirudh has served as faculty on custom programs for, among others, Siemens, IBM, FLIR, Ericsson, Merck Life Science, Novartis, Fidelity, MAPFRE, Santander, McGraw-Hill Education, and Saint-Gobain.
 Independent of Babson, Anirudh's past and present executive-development and consulting clients include Molex, Stratasys, JP Morgan Chase, The Weather Channel, Teva Pharmaceuticals, and DePuy Synthes.

 Anirudh, who holds a BS in Electrical Engineering (from the Indian Institute of Technology, Mumbai) and an MBA (from the Indian Institute of Management, Kolkata), obtained his MA in Economics and a PhD in Engineering-Economic Systems from Stanford University.
 He was a recipient of Babson's Thomas Kennedy Award for Teaching Excellence at the graduate level for three consecutive years (2002-2005).

 - Associate Professor

-For the past two years, she has served as the Director of Rhetoric and a visiting associate professor of Rhetoric in the Arts and Humanities Division.
-Prior to her work at Babson, she served as Coordinator of First-year Writing and Associate Professor of English at Curry College.
+She has served as the Director of Rhetoric in the Arts and Humanities Division.
+Prior to her work at Babson, she served as Coordinator of First-year Writing at Curry College.